-2) Proposal for a Council Directive amending Directive 77/99/EEC on health problems affecting intra-Community trade.
+Council Directive 88/xxx/EEC of 14 December 1988 amending Directive 77/99/EEC on health problems affecting intra-Community trade.

-1. The Directive applies to health requirements for meat products intended for intra-Community trade.

-2. Definitions including meat, meat products, salting and drying, complete and incomplete treatment.

-3. Revised regulations for the preparation of meat products; eg revised regulations on the preparation in an approved establishments and inspection of these products.
-Also some revisions relating to regulations on storing and transportation of meat products.

-4. Commission veterinary experts shall carry out regular inspections of approved establishments to ensure application of the Directive.
+- 1. The Directive applies to health requirements for meat products intended for intra-Community trade. - 2.
+Definitions including meat, meat products, salting and drying, complete and incomplete treatment. - 3.
+Revised regulations for the preparation of meat products, eg revised regulations on the preparation in an approved establishments and inspection of these products.
+Also some revisions relating to regulations on storing and transportation of meat products. - 4.
+Commission veterinary experts shall carry out regular inspections of approved establishments to ensure application of the Directive. - 4) Deadline for implementing Member State legislation